 Racquel Stephen

-Health/environment reporterRacquel Stephen is WXXI's health reporter.
+Health, equity and community reporterRacquel Stephen is WXXI's health, equity and community reporter and producer.
 She joined the newsroom in 2021.

 Racquel’s multifaceted radio background includes reporting for WAER in Syracuse and as a host for WLGZ-HD2 in Rochester.